D Phil (Oxford)

 18-19th century Britain, 19th century South Africa, the British empire.
 Research interests include religion, women and colonialism, comparative aboriginal history

-“The Bannisters and Their Colonial World: Family Networks and Colonialism in the Early Nineteenth Century”, in Karen Dubinsky, Adele Perry and Henry Yu (eds.), Within and Without the Nation: Canadian History as Transnational History (Toronto: University of Toronto Press, forthcoming)
+“The Bannisters and Their Colonial World: Family Networks and Colonialism in the Early Nineteenth Century”, in Karen Dubinsky, Adele Perry and Henry Yu (eds.), Within and Without the Nation: Canadian History as Transnational History.
+Toronto: University of Toronto Press, 2015.

-“Orality and Literacy on the New York Frontier: Evidence from the Draper Papers”, in Kirsty Reid and Fiona Paisley (eds.), Critical Perspectives on Colonialism: Writing the Empire from Below (New York and London: Routledge, forthcoming 2013)
+“Orality and Literacy on the New York Frontier: Evidence from the Draper Papers”, in Kirsty Reid and Fiona Paisley (eds.), Critical Perspectives on Colonialism: Writing the Empire from Below.
+New York and London: Routledge, 2014, pp. 58-82.

 “Broken alliance: Debating Six Nations land claims in 1822”, Cultural and Social History, special issue on indigenous modernity (2012)